 some scenes along the way, but

-there are options in what we choose to
+there are options in how we choose to

-see.
-We can rest our head against the window and hold captive the sights and textures that bring our hearts delight.
-Maybe then our souls can find lasting rest for the journey, and when we are old our eyes will reflect a more ageless joy.
+be in each moment.
+We can rest our head against the window and hold captive the fleeting moments - colorful sights and textures that bring our hearts delight, or we can bemoan the noise of the engine and our tired body.
+The quality of the journey home is a reality we choose.
+I believe our souls can find lasting rest in each mile, if our perspective allows, and when we are old our eyes will reflect a more ageless joy.